n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > before or after the base consonant.
 >
 > During the base-consonant search in 2.1, any instances of the
-> "Halant,_consonant"  pattern following the base consonant for these
+> "Halant,_consonant_"  pattern following the base consonant for these
 > below-base forms will be encountered.
 The tagging in this step
 > ensures that the "_consonant_,Halant" pattern preceding the base
 > consonant for these below-base forms will also be tagged correctly.